Who Is Greg Trimble?

 I write about business, religion, life, and just about anything else I find interesting.
 If you don’t like what I write…I hope we can still be friends!

 I don’t think I’m special or unique.
 But I do care a lot, and try to do my best to become the best person I can become in this life.
+If you’re at all interested, I’ll share a few things about my background:

 Early in my career, I founded Lemonade Stand, an Inc. 5000 online marketing agency that is now one of the fastest growing website and marketing agencies in the United States.
-I also founded a couple of software companies: Build Then Bless®, a fintech platform that changes the world through one micro-interaction at a time, and Yalla, a team management and collaboration tool that is 100% dedicated to helping companies and organizations work better together.
+I also founded a couple of software companies: Build Then Bless®, a fintech platform that improves the world through one micro-interaction at a time, and Yalla, a team management and collaboration tool that is 100% dedicated to helping companies and organizations work better together.

+I’ve enjoyed speaking and teaching at BYU’s Education Week on the importance of helping those who feel like they’re on the outside come back to Church.
 I’ve volunteered as a religious institute teacher at UCR (University California Riverside) for 4 years, a seminary teacher for high school students for 2 years, and have tried to serve others to the best of my ability in any other capacities I’ve been asked to serve in.

 Above all, I love God and my family.
 I love to write and hope that something I say helps someone have a better day.
 I just want to do some good in this crazy world.
 So I write.
 And hope it makes a difference.